Efficient Semantic Segmentation via Lightweight Multiple-Information Interaction Network: RELATED WORK

 \subsection{CNN-based Semantic Segmentation Methods}

 Significant advancements in semantic segmentation methods have been driven by the robust feature representation capabilities of Convolutional Neural Networks (CNNs).
-The Fully Convolutional Network (FCN)~\cite{long2015fully} has been a seminal contribution in this field, serving as the basis for subsequent refined models.
-PSPNet~\cite{zhao2017pyramid} introduced the pyramid pooling module, pooling regions of varying scales in the input image to capture contextual information and enhance segmentation performance.
 BiSeNet~\cite{yu2018bisenet} and BiSeNet-v2~\cite{yu2021bisenet} proposed a dual-path network structure, extracting deep semantic and shallow spatial information to reduce computational costs without compromising performance.
-Incorporating attention mechanisms enhances the model's understanding of global image relationships, crucial for tasks like semantic segmentation requiring long-distance context processing.
-Dynamic weight adjustments through attention mechanisms improve feature significance adaptability, enhancing segmentation accuracy and consistency.
 DeepLabV3+~\cite{chen2018encoder} introduced self-attention mechanisms to enhance contextual information capture in images, addressing challenges like object boundary ambiguity and multi-scale targets.
 DANet~\cite{fu2019dual} integrated attention mechanisms in spatial and channel dimensions, enabling comprehensive capture of long-distance dependencies in deep features, significantly boosting segmentation accuracy.
 AGLN~\cite{li2022attention} intricately designed a context fusion block to integrate global contexts from high-level features, refining encoder features in channel and spatial dimensions to enhance segmentation results.